quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-month.md

 ### Calendar Adapters

 Use `calendar-system` when a month grid should follow a non-Gregorian calendar system.
-QCalendar still emits Gregorian model values, but the native calendar adapter controls month boundaries, outside-day state, and previous/next month navigation.
+With an adapter, model values and date-bearing slot data are native to that calendar, and the native calendar adapter controls month boundaries, outside-day state, and previous/next month navigation.

 This example switches between Islamic Civil (Hijri) and Indian National (Saka) calendar adapters.
 The first native day appears in the first visible week, and